 All research conducted on human subjects must receive approval from the IRB before the research can begin.
 This often includes secondary data analysis.
 In some instances an exception is granted from the IRB but you must fill out the correct forms requesting an exemption.
 It is imperative that you obtain IRB approval for ethical purposes but it is also necessary to include this information on your dissertation defense form.
-The Graduate School will not approve your application for graduation unless the proper IRB approval has been granted and the IRB approval number is included on your final defense form or you have received notice from the Office of Human Subjects that your research does not qualify as research on human subjects.
+The Graduate School will not approve your application for graduation unless the proper IRB approval has been granted and the IRB approval number is included on your final defense form or you have affixed notice to your application showing that the Office of Human Subjects states your research does not qualify as research on human subjects.